How to Use Electricity Bill Calculation Formula in Excel

 Electricity Bill Formula Result (Fixed Price)

-• Finally, place the cursor at the bottom right corner of cell H5, left-click on it and drag the cursor down to cell H14.
-You will get the calculated result for the rest of the flats too.
+• Place the cursor at the bottom right corner of cell H5, left-click on it and drag the cursor down to cell H14.

 Electricity Bill Autofill (Fixed Price)